carbonsir/GSDTNet/README.md

 ## Quantitative Results

-The following table reports the GSDTNet results from the submitted manuscript.
+The following table reports the GSDTNet results from the accepted PRCV 2026 paper.

 | Dataset | S-measure ↑ | E-measure ↑ | Weighted F-measure ↑ | MAE ↓ |
 |---|---:|---:|---:|---:|